Jonathan G.] v. Comm’r of Soc. Sec., No. 23-11380, 2023 WL 7220739 (11th Cir. July 18, 2023) (Before Jill Pryor, Grant, and Brasher, Circuit Judges)

 Court decision:

-U.S. Magistrate Judge Melissa Damian, deciding this case by consent, issued an Order affirming the Commissioner’s decision.
-Plaintiff appealed, and prior to any circuit briefing, the Commissioner chose not to defend the ALJ’s decision and instead, sought a voluntary remand.
+After the district court issued a decision affirming the Commissioner’s decision, Plaintiff appealed, and prior to any circuit briefing, the Commissioner chose not to defend the ALJ’s decision and instead, sought a voluntary remand.
 The parties agreed that on remand, the agency will:

 take any steps necessary to fully develop the administrative record; provide Claimant an opportunity for a new hearing and to submit additional evidence in support of his claim; reevaluate the medical opinions; and issue a new decision.